-Elijah Drew purchased the land for 41-47 Commonwealth on January 22, 1869, from Elizabeth Cabot (Lodge) James, the wife of George Abbot James, and her brother, Henry Cabot Lodge.
-They had purchased the land on May 3, 1864, from the Commonwealth of Massachusetts.
-Elizabeth Cabot Lodge had married the month before to George James, and her one-half interest in the property was held by the trust established under her marriage contract.
-Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his mother, Anna (Cabot) Lodge, the widow of John Ellerton Lodge, was his guardian.
+The land for 41-47 Commonwealth was purchased from the Commonwealth of Massachusetts at its October 24, 1860, public auction by shipping merchant John Ellerton Lodge.
+He died in September of 1862, and on May 4, 1864, the Commonwealth conveyed the land to his children, Elizabeth James and Henry Cabot Lodge, as his heirs.
+Elizabeth Lodge had married George James the month before and her one-half interest in the property was held by the trust established under her marriage contract.
+Henry Cabot Lodge, who later would become a US Senator, was still a minor, and his widowed mother, Anna (Cabot) Lodge, was his guardian.

-In 1872 and 1873, the Drews were joined at 41 Commonwealth by his brother and sister-in-law, Ira Towle Drew and Lydia Ann (Straw) Drew.
+In 1872 and 1873, they were joined at 41 Commonwealth by his brother and sister-in-law, Ira Towle Drew and Lydia Ann (Straw) Drew.
 He was a lawyer.
 By 1875, they had moved to the Commonwealth Hotel.

 Elijah Drew died in January of 1877.
 Hannah Drew moved soon thereafter.